Thank you for your interest in the Michigan Special Needs Awareness Program, MI-SNAP!

 MI-SNAP: Michigan Special Needs Awareness Program

-A 6′ tall, 300 lb man not following police commands may be perceived as threat or danger to police responding to an emergency; however the man may be non-verbal and on the Autism spectrum, having no understanding of the instructions.
+A 6′ tall, 300 lb man not following police commands may be perceived as a threat or danger to police responding to an emergency; however if the man were non-verbal and on the Autism spectrum, he may have no understanding of the instructions.
 If the officers involved were aware of this person with special needs prior to arriving at the emergency site, it would change their response to the situation.
 This simple sharing of information could greatly increase the safety of everyone involved.

 HOW TO REGISTER WITH MI-SNAP